AD Flying Boat: Design and development

-Designed in 1915 by the British yacht designer Linton Hope, the aircraft was of conventional biplane flying-boat configuration, and also featured a biplane tail with twin rudders.
+Designed in 1915 by the British yacht designer Linton Hope, the aircraft was of conventional biplane flying-boat configuration, and also featured a biplane tail with twin fins and rudders.
 The pilot and observer sat in tandem in the nose, with the engine and pusher propeller mounted behind them, between the wings.
 The wings could be folded forwards to facilitate shipboard stowage.

 Two prototypes were constructed in 1916 by Pemberton-Billing Ltd (later to become Supermarine Aviation Works).
 The first prototype was intended to be powered by a 150 hp (112 kW) Sunbeam Nubian engine, but as this was not ready to use, a 200 hp Hispano-Suiza 8 was substituted.
 The aircraft performed poorly both on the water and in the air, demonstrating severe fore and aft vibration during take-off, while subject to excessive yaw during flight.
 After these problems were solved by producing revised versions of the hull, and the fin and rudder, the AD Flying Boat was able to be ordered into production.
 A total of 80 aircraft were ordered, and 27 machines were built.
 Examples were tested with Sunbeam Arab and Wolseley Python engines.